zewei/qsoc/doc/en/format_clock.typ

 - Specify attributes only when operations are needed
 - Group related clocks in the same controller
 - Reset signals default to active-low polarity
-- Include `test_en` bypass for comprehensive DFT support
+- Include individual `test_enable` signals for comprehensive DFT support

 === Design Guidelines
 <soc-net-clock-design-guidelines>